Dark-Elektron/cavsim2d/docs/source/introduction.rst

 required to transform them to the form that is used in most papers related to accelerating cavities design.

-The SUPERLANS code is intended to calculate azimuthal-homogenous modes in axissymmetric cavities, periodical structure, and cut-off frequencies in long homogenous waveguides :cite:p:`NGSolve`.
+The NGSolveMEVP code is intended to calculate azimuthal-homogenous modes in axissymmetric cavities, periodical structure, and cut-off frequencies in long homogenous waveguides :cite:p:`NGSolve`.
 NGSolve is written by Sergey Belomestnykh and it consists of a set of executable files for differnt